mitraboga/earnings-call-sentiment-analysis/README.md

 - finbert_confidence  (confidence score)

 IMPORTANT:
-- Your merge + aggregation scripts assume the file/columns above exist.
+- merge + aggregation scripts assume the file/columns above exist.
-- If your current `sentiment_finbert.py` is not producing them yet, implement/update it so it writes: data/processed/speaker_blocks_with_finbert.csv
+- If the current `sentiment_finbert.py` is not producing them yet, implement/update it so it writes: data/processed/speaker_blocks_with_finbert.csv

 ---